TosbackCgusBridge-Bot/CGUs-versions/Bbc/Terms of Service.md

 Terms of Use of BBC Online Services - Personal Use

-These terms were last updated on 15 October 2012
+These terms were last updated on 1 September 2016

 *   1\.
 What are these Terms of Use about?
 *   2\.
 What are BBC Online Services?